abhinav-neil/abhinav-neil/README.md

 ### Hi there 👋

-I'm Abhinav.
-Self-taught programmer and AI nerd.
-I'm very enthusiastic about the AI revolution! :heart: I love NLP & deep learning, and I'm also interested in other fields of AI like causality and reinforcement learning.
-I like coding ML models & neural nets. :smile:

-I'm currently pursuing my master's in AI @ the University of Amsterdam.
-I hope to learn a lot more about the field, and prepare myself for an exciting career in this dynamic field. :fist:

-A few other hobbies: guitar :guitar: (acoustic fingerstyle) and reading :books: (both fiction & non-fiction)

-If you have any interesting project ideas, or questions about any of my projects, feel free to hit me up!
-I'd love to connect & colab. :grinning:
+I'm Neil, a self-taught programmer and AI enthusiast.
+Highly proficient in Python and its ML/DL ecosystem, I'm deeply passionate about the AI revolution! ❤️ My particular interests lie in NLP & LLMs, and I'm always keen on applying AI to solve real-world challenges. 😄 Currently, I'm completing my Master's in AI at the University of Amsterdam and am eager to bring my technical skills and knowledge to the industry! ✊

+In my free time, I enjoy staying active 🏋️‍♂️, playing football ⚽, and strumming the guitar (acoustic fingerstyle) 🎸.

+Got an intriguing project idea or questions about my work?
+Don't hesitate to reach out!
+I'm all for connecting and collaborating. 😃